 This post was last updated on May 22, 2017 (4:30 pm IST).

-Talking about our anonymity saviours, they can be understood as two modes of transportation, like an aeroplane and a bus, VPN is like an aeroplane which is faster but costlier.
+Talking about our anonymity saviors, they can be understood as two modes of transportation, like an airplane and a bus.
+VPN is like an airplane which is faster but costlier.
 And TOR, like the bus, is slower but cheap (actually free).

 When to use Tor?

 The sole aim of TOR or The Onion Router is to provide anonymity to you.
 It conceals your location from any probable third party by covering your data with some encryption layers and bouncing your data through different relays that exist in the TOR network, unknown to everyone using the TOR network.

 Let me enlighten you with the fact, TOR encrypts your connection, not your data.
 So, if you’re sending some ‘plaintext’ information, then at the exit node, where the last layer of encryption is decrypted, the vulnerability exists that someone might access your unprotected data.
 So, it is advised that you use HTTPS connections to safeguard your data while it is on its way to the destination server.

 And try not to send any confidential information like your email, phone or other personal details without any encryption, as it might serve as the means to identify you, no matter how many relays you’ve jumped through.